Ways you can help

 to help grow food.

 Take Bob.
 He had a large productive vegetable garden but his knees were not working as they should and he couldn't garden easily, so we put him in touch with Wendy and Raewyn, two ladies who were keen to grow more than their small gardens allowed.
 All three were able to grow food collectively and then share in the rewards.
-It is kind of like an allotment, with a difference, this large garden is in someone's garden, who is willing to share it with you.
+It is kind of like an allotment with a difference, the space is in someone's garden who is willing to share it with you.